hydroper-jet/lang/spec/1.0/source/src/overview/proxy.md

 # Proxy

-JetWork operators can be customized through *proxies*.
+Jet operators can be customized through *proxies*.

 Proxies are special methods defined with the `proxy` attribute.
 Here is an example class that overrides the addition operator: